MONICA-Project/GOST-tools/readme.md

 optional arguments:
   -h, --help            show this help message and exit

-  --exec                execute a of commands, this command
+  --execute             execute a of commands, this command
                         requires the absolute file path inside ""
                         example:
                          --exec "absolute_filepath"